102 Dalmatians: Plot

-Chloe and Kevin go out on a date while their dogs stay home.
-Kevin tells Chloe that, if Cruella violates her parole, her entire fortune will go to him, since his dog shelter is the only one currently operating in Westminster.
-Knowing this, Cruella has Kevin framed for the theft of the first ninety-nine puppies LePelt takes, also exploiting the fact that Kevin has a prior record of dog-napping.
-She invites Chloe and Dipstick to her house for a dinner party, to decoy them away while LePelt steals Dottie and her three puppies.
-Dipstick quickly returns to the apartment and hides in LePelt's truck but is later captured at the train station.
+Chloe and Kevin go out on a date, where Kevin tells Chloe that, if Cruella violates her parole, her entire fortune will go to him, since his dog shelter is the only one currently operating in Westminster.
+Knowing this, Cruella has Kevin framed for the theft of the first 99 dalmatian puppies LePelt takes, also exploiting the fact that Kevin has a prior record of dog-napping.
+She invites Chloe and Dipstick to her house for a dinner party to decoy them away while LePelt steals Dottie and her three puppies.
+Dipstick quickly returns to the apartment but is later captured.
 Chloe rushes home to save her pets but arrives too late.
-She is joined by Kevin, who has escaped from prison with help from his dogs and talking macaw, Waddlesworth (who thinks he, too, is a dog).
+She is joined by Kevin, who has escaped from prison with the help of his talking macaw, Waddlesworth.
 Kevin explains that his earlier conviction was for breaking animals out of a lab, where they were being used for experiments.

-Upon finding LePelt's lost ticket for the Venice-Simplon Orient Express to Paris, Kevin and Chloe attempt and fail to stop Cruella and LePelt before they get on the train.
-Oddball and Waddlesworth manage to board the train, and Kevin and Chloe follow to Paris, where they are discovered and locked in a cellar.
+Upon finding LePelt's lost ticket for the Venice Simplon-Orient-Express to Paris, Kevin and Chloe attempt but fail to stop Cruella and LePelt before their train departs.
+Waddlesworth and Oddball, who managed to escape, secretly follow them to LePelt's factory in Paris.
+Kevin and Chloe get there as well but they are discovered by Cruella, who locks them in a cellar.
 Despite this, they free the puppies through a hole in the ceiling.
 Cruella goes after the puppies alone, while Alonzo, having been mistreated beyond his patience, defeats LePelt and frees Kevin and Chloe.
 They pursue Cruella to a bakery and find that the puppies, led by Oddball, have tricked Cruella into being baked in an enormous cake.
 Cruella survives, then she and LePelt are both arrested.